f5devcentral/f5-rseries-training/docs/rseries_multitenancy.rst

 | rSeries 36vCPU Tenant | 18                 |  36                      | 129,536,000,000 | 3,598,222,222   |
 +-----------------------+--------------------+--------------------------+-----------------+-----------------+

 Each rSeries appliance has an overall amount of memory for the appliance, and the F5OS layer will take a portion of RAM leaving the rest for use by tenants.
 Below is the amount of memory used by F5OS on each of the rSeries appliances.
-The table also displays the total minimum amount of RAM allocated using the recommended values, and how much extra ram is available for tenants beyonf the recommended values.
+The table also displays the total minimum amount of RAM allocated using the recommended values, and how much extra RAM is available for tenants beyond the recommended values.

 Using the minimum Recommended values per tenant ~129GB of RAM will be allocated for the r10000 Series tenants, leaving ~15GB of additional RAM.
-You may over-allocate RAM to a tenant until the 90GB of RAM is depleted.
+You may over-allocate RAM to any tenant until the extra 15GB of RAM is depleted.
 There is a formula for figuring out the minimum amount of RAM a particular tenant size will receive using the recommended values:

 **min-memory = (3.5 * 1024 * vcpu-cores-per-node) + 512**